-Gaussian Kernels - Multiple Support Vectors

-If we assume that all out weights are 1 and add them together.
+Gaussian Kernels - Multiple Support Vectors If we assume that all out weights are 1 and add them together.
 We get

 The closer you value is to one of the peaks the more likely it is that you are in the class.
 You can think of each peak as a feature.
+Support Vector Machines - What are the good for?

-With non-linear Kernels SVMs have successfully been used in many applications including

-- Image recognition, bio-informatics, pattern recognition. - Because the optimisation problem is convex there is only going to be one global minimum.
-So SVMs are easier to train than neural networks. - Probably the most useful non-linear Kernel function is the Gaussian Kernel. - For the moment, don't worry too much about how the SVM learns with non-linear Kernels use an existing implementation.
+There are some nice theoretical guarantees that you can get with SVMs, but that is out of scope of this course.
+Non-linear Kernels SVMs have successfully been used in many applications including - Image recognition, bio-informatics, pattern recognition. - Because the optimisation problem is convex there is only going to be one global minimum.
+So SVMs are easier to train than neural networks. - Probably the most useful non-linear Kernel function is the Gaussian Kernel. - For the moment, don't worry too much about how the SVM learns with non-linear Kernels, but just use an existing implementation.